akbaralinabiev/ceaser-cipher-pyhton/README.md

 ## Usage

 1. Clone this repository to your local machine.
-2. Run the game using Python 3.x.
+2. Run the main.py file using Python 3.x.
 3. Follow the prompts to choose between encoding and decoding, enter your text, and specify the shift value.
 4. Enjoy the encrypted or decrypted output!